 What information will be provided on my 1098-T?

-Tuition and selected fees billed, loans, scholarships, and 3rd Party Billing Payments processed during the calendar year.
+Tuition and selected fees billed, scholarships, and 3rd Party Billing Payments processed during the calendar year.
 It also indicates graduate student classification and half-time or greater enrollment.
 Oklahoma City University reports all eligible tuition and fees billed during the prior calendar year.
 It is the taxpayer’s responsibility to determine the amount of qualified tuition and fees paid, and whether they are eligible as deductions or tax credits.
 Please note OCU does not report payments made to the University.
 OCU has opted to report only those qualified tuition and fees BILLED during the calendar year.
 Applicable credits and/or deductions must be calculated based on amounts paid to OCU by you, or on your behalf, for the calendar year.

 What amounts are reported on the 1098-T?